jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 The amount of __If__ groups can vary.
 I’ve notated three of them in the diagram above.

 All clauses are procedure references provided to the selection procedure as parameters when you call it.
-For that, the diagram for a call to the Selection procedure would look like this:
+For that, the diagram for a call to the Selection procedure might look like this:

 ![](images/6.%20Execution%20Control%20Ideas.002.png)